nhjschulz/cfsm/README.md

  * prints a message to show the user it got called.
 In real code such a call would not be there or would be using some debug logging api.
  * updates our Mario to become a small one.

 The final 3 lines update the CFSM context to delegate operations to the SmallMario state.

 Note that unused handlers don't need to be set to NULL.
 The ``cfsm_transition()`` API has done this before calling the enter operation.
-Also the enter operation was stored during the ``cfsm_transition()`` call.
-Only the other needed handlers must be set here (if any).
+Only the needed handlers must be set here (if any).

 #### The Small Mario Leave Operation